Using the language of your marketplace is important because…

-How do you learn the lingo of a new market?
+How do you learn the language of a new audience?
 How do you make sure you’re using the language that a market is used to?
 Here are a few tips and some resources:

-Anytime you’re thinking of jumping into a marketplace, start by reading their message boards, forums and blogs.
+Anytime you’re thinking of reaching and connecting with a marketplace, start by reading their message boards, forums and blogs.

 - These are the places where users, both new and old, come to discuss their ideas, problems and solutions in a carefree way.
 This is as close as you’ll get online to hearing a casual in-person discussion.

-- Unlike high-powered websites that have to filter their language carefully, on forums and blogs you’ll get the chance to really pick up the slang of a market.
+- Unlike high-powered websites that have to filter their language carefully, on forums and blogs you’ll get the chance to really pick up the slang of a marketplace.

 - Read these sites until you start to get a sense of how people talk.
-Anytime a word or acronym comes up that you don’t recognize, look it up.
+Any time a word or acronym comes up that you don’t recognise, look it up.

 Personal trainers and people looking for personal training speak different languages.
 If you are a personal trainer you’ll get more clients when you speak to them in their own words.
 My clients only just understand the concept of blogging.
 If I mentioned content marketing they’d give me the blank, glazed-over look.
 Sometimes the mere mention of blogging does that too…